spencerjibz/trading_cli/README.md

 - Try using different exchanges and datasets

 ### Current Problems
-- Data sets given have a negative spread (min ask is greater than max bid ), which means we'd be trading against
+- Data sets given have a negative spread (min ask is greater than max bid ), which means we'd be trading against the market